 If your symptoms are due to constant exposure, then again you may want to 'deload'.
 You can do this for example by modifying your work tasks, getting help with heavy lifting, or using more equipment.
-A useful medical device for tennis elbow is called a Jura clasp.
-This is worn at the elbow during activities that are normally painful.
-These are readily available online and we include a picture for your reference. if buying online remember to measure your elbow circumference and pick the right size.

 A useful technique to employ during this deloading phase is 'relative rest'.